FabianSchoenberger/PiRover/proposal/proposal.md

 #### Grafana & PostgreSQL (Olivotto)
 1. create a json format for the data that will be sent (ASAP ~ 30th of April)
 2. setup PostgreSQL on the RemotePi and create tables for the data (4th of May)
-3. python application on RemotePi that subscribes to the MQTT topic "data" and stores it into Postgre (4th of May)
+3. python application on RemotePi that subscribes to the MQTT topic "data" and stores it into Postgres (4th of May)
-4. setup Grafana and create some useful dashboards with the data from Postgre (1st of June)
+4. setup Grafana and create some useful dashboards with the data from Postgres (1st of June)